-The All In One WP Migration plugin is not really "all in one".
-When you try to import the backup file created by this plugin you'll discover that it requires an extension.
-And, if your website is any bigger that 512 MB, you'll need to pay for that extension.
+The All In One WP Migration plugin is not really “all in one”.
+When you try to import the backup file created by this plugin you’ll discover that it requires an extension.
+And, if your website is any bigger than 512 MB, you’ll need to pay $69 for that extension.
 Or will you?

 A friend of mine, Robert, recently came to me for advice.
 He was moving his website from one hosting company to another using the All In One WP Migration plugin.
 It seemed so simple to use.
 It packed up his entire website into a single file which he downloaded and saved on his computer.